 Should you work out during your period?
-It’s an age-old question that we often hear different answers to, so what actually is the truth?
+It’s an age-old question that we often hear conflicting answers to, so which actually is it: yay or nay?

-Most women will remember using your time of the month as the perfect excuse to skip gym class in high school—you’d be lying if you said you’d never done it.
-But while we know the obvious reasons why exercising may not feel ideal when you’re on your periods—jumping up and down while you’re bleeding as your uterus shreds isn’t exactly comfortable—it is in fact true that exercising could help us feel better.
+Most women will remember using your time of the month as the perfect excuse to skip gym class in high school.
+(We're definitely guilty!)
+But while we know the obvious reasons why exercising may not feel ideal when you’re on your periods—jumping up and down while you’re bleeding as your uterus shreds isn’t exactly comfortable—it is, in fact, true that exercising could help us feel better.

 However, believe it or not, there are multiple benefits to exercising during your period that could make those often dreaded few days a bit more bearable, all thanks to endorphins.